 This environmental protection effort is supposed to help reduce waste and prevent over 1 billion plastic straws from polluting the earth.

-While Starbucks is being praised for its efforts to reduce waste and protect marine animals, consumers are unhappy and business experts believe that this is a meaningless public
+While Starbucks is being praised for its efforts to reduce waste and protect marine animals, consumers are unhappy and business experts believe that this is a meaningless public relations stunt.

 The “anti-straw movement” has recently gained a lot of traction after a video of rescuers removing plastic straws from the noses of endangered sea turtles circulated on social media.